A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Downstream Tasks and Applications

 Generally, downstream tasks cover diverse areas, including question answering, information extraction, text generation, and classification.
 Table~\ref{tab:datasets} summarizes each task type and their common sub-tasks, highlighting areas where RAG models and similar architectures are frequently applied.

-In Question Answering (QA), RAG models demonstrate significant advantages by retrieving targeted information that supports accurate and relevant answers: \begin{itemize} \item Single-hop QA: For straightforward factual questions, RAG retrieves a single document or passage that directly addresses the query, allowing the model to generate precise answers with minimal reasoning complexity. \item Multi-hop QA: The retrieval mechanism of RAG shines in multi-hop scenarios, where it must gather and synthesize information from multiple sources to answer questions that require connecting different facts or viewpoints.
-This multi-step retrieval capability enables RAG models to handle more sophisticated questions and provide in-depth responses. \item Long-form QA: In tasks requiring detailed, paragraph-length answers, RAG retrieves and combines multiple relevant documents, synthesizing a comprehensive and coherent response.
-This is particularly valuable for open-ended or complex questions, as it enables the model to produce nuanced and well-informed answers. \end{itemize}
+In question answering (QA), RAG models demonstrate significant advantages by retrieving targeted information that supports accurate and relevant answers.
+For straightforward factual questions, single-hop QA typically requires only one document or passage that directly addresses the query, allowing the model to generate precise answers with minimal reasoning complexity.
+In multi-hop QA, RAG gathers and synthesizes evidence from multiple sources to answer questions that connect different facts or viewpoints, enabling the model to handle more complex reasoning chains and deliver more in-depth responses.
+For long-form QA, where detailed paragraph-level answers are required, RAG can retrieve and combine multiple relevant documents to produce comprehensive, coherent, and well-informed responses, especially for open-ended or complex questions.

-In Information Extraction, the ability of RAG to pull contextually relevant data from external sources enhances the accuracy and depth of entity and relation identification: \begin{itemize} \item Entity Linking: By accessing real-time information on specific entities, RAG models can more accurately link entities mentioned in text to standardized entries in a knowledge base, improving disambiguation and contextual understanding. \item Relation Extraction: The retrieval capability of RAG allows the model to gather background information on related entities, facilitating the accurate identification of relationships within the text.
-This supports the construction of structured knowledge, useful for applications like knowledge graph development. \end{itemize}
+In information extraction, RAG enhances the accuracy and depth of entity and relation identification by pulling contextually relevant evidence from external sources.
+For entity linking, retrieved information about specific entities helps the model map mentions to standardized entries in a knowledge base, improving disambiguation and contextual understanding.
+For relation extraction, retrieval provides background information about related entities, supporting more accurate relationship identification and facilitating the construction of structured knowledge resources such as knowledge graphs.